Year written: 2008

 Where You Can Find It

-I started working on a themed anthology ten years ago, but put it aside.
+I started working on a themed collection ten years ago, but put it aside.
 The theme was “Southern Ghost Stories.”
-Having lived in Virginia and West Virginia for ten years, I had heard a ton of scary, backwoods tales, and I wanted to bring that feeling to an anthology.
+Having lived in Virginia and West Virginia for ten years, I had heard a ton of scary, backwoods tales, and I wanted to bring that feeling to a collection.

 I wrote “Ardie Sue” in 2008.
 It required a ton of research.
 The town in which Ardie lives is Money, Mississippi.
 Back in 1955, a boy named Emmett Till came to Money to visit relatives.
 Being from the big city of Chicago, he wasn’t versed in the behavioral restrictions of the South, and he made the mistake of joking with a white woman.
 A group of white men snatched him, did unspeakable things to him, and then dumped him in the Tallahatchie River.